HR - Maintain Workforce - Transfers

 Transfer: Used when individual is UW system employee and takes another job within UW System.
 Could be at any institution.

-Rehire: Used when an employee has a term row.
-Could be for concurrent job, could be gone and come back.
+Rehire: Used when an employee has a termination row.
+Could be for concurrent job; could be gone and come back.

 - Navigation: Workforce Administration > Job Information > Job Data

-- Click the plus button to add a row.
+- Click the plus sign button to add a row.

 - Enter appropriate Effective Date.